 About this measure

-Overweight and obesity is calculated using the Body Mass Index (BMI), a scale based on height and weight commonly used to define whether a person is underweight, normal weight, overweight or obese.6-8 BMI is calculated by dividing a person’s weight (in kilograms) by their height (in meters).
-Guidelines established by the World Health Organisation8 and the National Health and Medical Research Council7 place adults aged 18 years and older into the following categories based on their BMI.
+Overweight and obesity are calculated using the Body Mass Index (BMI), a scale based on height and weight commonly used to define whether a person is underweight, normal weight, overweight or obese.8-9 BMI is calculated by dividing a person’s weight (in kilograms) by their height (in metres).
+Guidelines established by the World Health Organization8 and the National Health and Medical Research Council9 place adults aged 18 years and older into the following categories based on their BMI:

 Table 1: Classifications of BMI for adults aged 18 years and over